 My Oma’s German Lemon Cake Recipe

-I have this fantastic recipe for a German Lemon Cake that I got from my mom who got it from her mom.
+Winter is citrus season, so the produce bins are overflowing with lemons.
+I love baking with citrus since the tart flavor adds a zip to the recipes, creating a nice balance with the sweetness.
+The best way to show it off?
+My Oma’s German Lemon Cake Recipe.
+I inherited the recipe from my mom, who got it from her mom.
 It’s delicious.
 I love it in the middle of the afternoon with a cup of tea, but I have a friend who swears cake is perfect for breakfast.
 And naturally, Zitronenkuchen is an excellent addition to any Kaffeeklatsch table!

-NOTE- I get it… some of you may not have Meyer Lemons, that’s ok!
+NOTE- I used Meyer Lemons, because they are my favorite.
 Frankly, any lemon will work for this cake… I promise!

 Oma’s German Lemon Cake Recipe